explosion/spacy-course/README.md

 - [ ] Front-end tests.
 Also, if someone wants to port this over to TypeScript, I'd accept the PR 😛
 - [ ] PDF slides.
 Since the app is using Reveal.js, this should be possible.
+- [ ] Testing it for other languages like R. I'd be really curious to see if it works.
+We'd have to adjust the
+      [`node.extension` check here](gatsby-node.js) for other files to be included via GraphQL.